h5bp/Front-end-Developer-Interview-Questions/README.md

 * Talk about your preferred development environment.
 (OS, Editor, Browsers, Tools etc.)
 * Which version control systems are you familiar with?
 * Can you describe your workflow when you create a web page?
-* Are you confident creating markup matching a design mock up to near pixel perfection?
+* Are you confident creating markup matching a design mockup to near pixel perfection?
 * Can you describe the difference between progressive enhancement and graceful degradation?
   * Bonus points for describing feature detection
 * Explain what "Semantic HTML" means.